hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/0-welcome.md

     * Tab met `mirror`
     * Tab met de slides draaiend
     * Tab voor fossil
-    * Tab voor pijul - vorbonden met Docker-container
+    * Tab voor pijul - verbonden met Docker-container
 * Tweede scherm:
   * Slides
   * Nieuwe tab voor Fossil UI

 Hi, my name is Hanno.
 I work at Info Support as an IT consultant.
+Now I have been a Java developer for almost 15 years.
+So backend.
+But whether we work in backend or frontend, we all need version control!

+Quick show of hands - who of you is currently using Git?
+And who uses a different version control system?
+(and who doesn't like these handraising questions?)

 ---